spyros-zikos/CEID-Software-Engineering/README.md

 6. Open project app/casheri with NetBeans, build it and run it.
 7. Enjoy :)

+## What is it?
+It is a car sharing application where some people (drivers) declare that the are going to follow a certain route with their car and other people (passengers) can say that they want to board the car at some point of the route and unboard at some other point.
+Passengers pay drivers for transporting them.

 ## Team

 - gregdeli -> Grigoris Delimpaltadakis